small batch handmade meaning

 What happens after twenty

 This is not artificial scarcity.
 I am not sitting on a warehouse of velvet yarn refusing to make more.
-I made twenty because that is what the materials allowed, and I would rather make twenty perfect bags than fifty mediocre ones.
+I made twenty because that is what the materials allowed.

 What limited edition really means

 When you buy a limited piece from Dew&Soil, you are not buying a label.
 You are buying the reality of small production.
-The Braided Velvet Mini Bag exists because one supplier had a small batch of yarn, I had three hours per bag, and I refused to rush.
+The Braided Velvet Mini Bag exists because one supplier had a small batch of yarn and I refused to rush.

 FAQ